Share Outreach serves more than 880 hard-to-reach and hard-to-serve homeless individuals each year.

 The Outreach Team also provides community education around issues of homelessness and the safest ways in working with the population.
 We are available to meet with business owners and other community members about these difficult issues.

-Last, but certainly not least, our Outreach Team operates a Mobile Needle Exchange Program in partnership with Clark County Public Health.
-We are able to provide safe-use supplies, education, substance use treatment referrals, and Naloxone to a wider range of people throughout Clark County.
+Last, but certainly not least, our Outreach Team operates a Syringe Services Program.
+We are able to provide syringe access and disposal, safer sex supplies, Naloxone and fentanyl test kits, overdose prevention and response training, wound care and abscess prevention supplies, resources and referrals to other community agencies, camping, hygiene, and other emergency supplies.
 We also use this service as an engagement tool to build relationships and speak with people about housing and other services.

 We Care About Our Community: Share’s Talkin’ Trash Project Makes a Difference!

-When the crews encounter a camp, they work with the individual(s) to collect trash/litter from the site and alert the individual that he/she must move any belongings they wish to keep.
-The Share crew does not remove camps or personal belongings.
+When the crews encounter a camp, they work with the individual(s) to collect trash/litter from the site.
+The crew does not remove camps or personal belongings.
+The Talking Trash crew works closely with Share’s Street Outreach team to ensure that those in need of resources and services have access to them.

 Vancouver Police Department and Code Compliance follow up on illegal camps and carry out the city’s policy and procedure regarding personal belongings.